lgi-devs/lgi/docs/guide.md

 * C arrays of 1-byte-sized elements (i.e. byte buffers) is mapped to Lua `string` instead of tables, although when going Lua->GLib direction, tables are also accepted for this type of arrays.
-* GObject class, struct or union is mapped to LGI instances of specific class, struct or union.
+* GObject class, struct or union is mapped to lgi instances of specific class, struct or union.
 It is also possible to pass `nil`, in which case the `NULL` is passed to C-side (but only if the annotation `(allow-none)` of the original C method allows passing